KoKoLates/QT_learning/note/IO.md

 ```
 Using the `<<` operator to write the text to the file
 ### QDataStream
+For pure binary data, you can use `QDataStream` to assist in processing.
+It can directly process C++ basic data types, as well as many Qt data types, such as QByteArray, QString, and QMap.
+And you can use the `<<` or `>>` operator to output or write the data.
 ### filePath
 Get the path of existed file by storing it as a QString data.
 And ones can then operate I/O of such file
 ```cpp